alvinhuhhh/LARKY_FireWatch_SCDFXIBM/README.md

 ## 6. **What your team used to build your solution** (e.g. IBM Cloudant, IBM Cloud Functions, etc...)
 IBM Watson Machine Learning for localisation and detection.
 IBM Cloud Object Storage for storing data used to train our machine learning model.
+Firebase Cloud storage for image data to be uploaded to

 ## *Items marked with an asterisk are compulsory